raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** Self (15-foot cube)
+**Range:** Self (4.5m cube)

 **Components:** V, S

 **Duration:** Instantaneous

 A wave of thunderous force sweeps out from you.
-Each creature in a 15-foot cube originating from you must make a Constitution saving throw.
-On a failed save, a creature takes 2d8 thunder damage and is pushed 10 feet away from you.
+Each creature in a 4.5m cube originating from you must make a Constitution saving throw.
+On a failed save, a creature takes 2d8 thunder damage and is pushed 3.0m away from you.
 On a successful save, the creature takes half as much damage and isn't pushed.

-In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell's effect, and the spell emits a thunderous boom audible out to 300 feet.
+In addition, unsecured objects that are completely within the area of effect are automatically pushed 3.0m away from you by the spell's effect, and the spell emits a thunderous boom audible out to 90.0m.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.